SAP-samples/teched2022-XP260/exercises/ex1/README.md

 1. From the previous exercise you are still signed into the cockpit with the user from the custom identity provider.
 Choose the menu item "Acccount Explorer" and click on the subaccount tile.
 <br><img src="/exercises/ex1/images/Subaccount_Tile.png" width="50%">

-2. You receive an error message that your user is not a member of the subaccount
+2. You receive an error message that your user is not a member of the subaccount.
+The user from the custom identity provider is only associated with the global account, no subaccount.

+3. Logoff from the SAP BTP Cockpit.
+Open the SAP BTP Cockpit URL again in the browser and authenticate with your SAP ID Servixce credentials